Main Project Image

 IMPACT

-We transformed fragmented, confusing EV-charging flows into a clear, reliable experience for both drivers and hosts.
+We transformed fragmented, confusing user flows into a clear, reliable experience for both drivers and hosts.

 What we achieved:

-We transformed fragmented, confusing EV-charging flows into a clear, reliable experience for both drivers and hosts.
+We transformed fragmented, confusing user flows into a clear, reliable experience for both drivers and hosts.

 What we achieved: